jaspriyaaa/Daily-Report/README.md

 # Day 11:-

  ## Introduction to HTML & Web Basics

 ### Forms and input types

-# Day 11: Introduction to HTML & Web Basics

-## 1. Forms and Input Types

 Forms allow users to input data and submit it to a server.
 The `<form>` element wraps form controls like text fields, checkboxes, radio buttons, and buttons.